shekhargulati/52-technologies-in-2016/04-slick/README.md

 4. The `*` method is the default projection of our table.
 You have to define this method in your `Table` class.
 The type of the `*` projection has to be the same as type specified in the `Table` type parameter.
 In our case, both have to be `Task`.
 The `<>` method is used to convert between a tuple `(title, description, createdAt, dueBy, tags, id)` and `Task` data type.
 The `<>` needs two functions - first takes a tuple and convert it to an object and second a function that converts an object to a tuple.

+> It is not required to use a case class you could have also used a regular Scala class as well.
+If you do use a regular class, then you have to provide two extra functions corresponding to `tupled` and `unapply`.
+The advantage that we get by using a case class is that it provides `tupled` and `unapply` methods.

 ## Create TableQuery object

 Once we have defined our table definition `TaskTable`, we have to define a value of type `TableQuery` which represents an actual database table.
 It provides a query DSL that you can use to interact with the table.